Monmouth Rebellion: From Lyme Regis to Sedgemoor

 On 30 May 1685 Monmouth set sail for South West England, a strongly Protestant region, with three small ships, four light field guns, and 1500 muskets.
 He landed on 11 June with 82 supporters, including Lord Grey of Warke, Nathaniel Wade, and Andrew Fletcher of Saltoun.
 They gathered about 300 men on the first day at Lyme Regis in Dorset, where a long statement prepared by Ferguson denounced the king.

 King James had previously received intelligence about the impending plot, and the ships leaving Holland, ten days before.
 He was warned of Monmouth's arrival soon after the first landing.
-The mayor of the town, Gregory Alford, informed the local militias while Samuel Damsell and another customs officer rode from Lyme to London, arriving on 13 June, having ridden 200 mi.
+The mayor of the town, Gregory Alford, informed the local militia regiments while Samuel Damsell and another customs officer rode from Lyme to London, arriving on 13 June, having ridden 200 mi.
 To face Monmouth's rebels, John Churchill was given command of the regular foot in the King's army, and the honour of leading the campaign passed to the Huguenot Earl of Feversham.
 It would take a few days to assemble the army and travel from London to the west country, therefore initial defence was left to local militias.

 Over the next couple of days volunteers arrived in Lyme offering to serve under Monmouth.
 By 15 June he had a force in excess of 1,000 men.
 On 13 June he lost two of his leading supporters when Dare and Fletcher disputed who should ride one of the best horses provided by local supporters.
 Fletcher shot and killed Dare and was then put under arrest and sent back to the frigate Helderenberg.
 The next day, 40 cavalry and 400 foot soldiers, under the command of Lord Grey and Wade, moved on to the nearby town of Bridport, where they encountered 1,200 men from the local royalist Dorset militia.
-The skirmish ended with the retreat of Grey and the cavalry followed by Wade with the foot soldiers.
+The skirmish ended in a Royalist victory, with the retreat of Grey and the cavalry followed by Wade with the foot soldiers.
 Many of the militiamen deserted and joined Monmouth's army.
 Following this confrontation, Lord Albemarle led a royalist force from Exeter towards the forces of the Duke of Somerset, who were approaching Lyme Regis from the opposite direction.

 Monmouth learned of the approach of royalist reinforcements and departed, but instead of marching to London, he headed north with his force towards the county of Somerset.
 On 15 June he fought with the militia at Axminster, taking the town before the militias could join up.
 More recruits joined his disorganised force, which was now around 6,000, consisting mostly of nonconformists, artisans, and farm workers armed with farm tools (such as pitchforks).
 One famous supporter was the young Daniel Defoe.